torproject/torspec/proposals/326-tor-relay-well-known-uri-rfc8615.md

 This is a specification for a well-known [registry](https://www.iana.org/assignments/well-known-uris/) entry according to [RFC8615](https://tools.ietf.org/html/rfc8615).

-This resource identifier can be used for serving and finding proofs related to [Tor](https://www.torproject.org/) relay contact information.
+This resource identifier can be used for serving and finding proofs related to [Tor](https://www.torproject.org/) relay and bridge contact information.
-It can also be used for autodiscovery of Tor relays run by a given entity, if the entity domain is known.
+It can also be used for autodiscovery of Tor relays run by a given entity, if the entity's domain is known.
-It solves the issue that Tor relay contact information is an unidirectional and unverified claim by nature.
+It solves the issue that Tor relay/bridge contact information is an unidirectional and unverified claim by nature.
 This well-known URI aims to allow the verification of the unidirectional claim.
-It aims to reduce the risk of impersonation attacks, where a Tor relay claims to be operated by a certain entity, but actually isn't.
+It aims to reduce the risk of impersonation attacks, where a Tor relay/bridge claims to be operated by a certain entity, but actually isn't.
-The automated verification will also support the [visualization of relay groups](https://gitlab.torproject.org/tpo/metrics/relay-search/-/issues/40001).
+The automated verification will also support the [visualization of relay/bridge groups](https://gitlab.torproject.org/tpo/metrics/relay-search/-/issues/40001).

-* An initially (unverified) Tor relay contact information might claim to be related to an organization by pointing to its website: Tor relay contact information field -> website
+* An initially (unverified) Tor relay or bridge contact information might claim to be related to an organization by pointing to its website: Tor relay/bridge contact information field -> website
-* The "tor-relay" URI allows for the verification of that claim by fetching the files containing Tor relay ID(s) under the specified URI, because attackers can not easily place these files at the given location.
+* The "tor-relay" URI allows for the verification of that claim by fetching the files containing Tor relay ID(s) or hashed bridge fingerprints under the specified URI, because attackers can not easily place these files at the given location.

-* By publishing Tor relay IDs under this URI the website operator claims to be the responsible entity for these Tor relays.
+* By publishing Tor relay IDs or hashed bridge IDs under this URI the website operator claims to be the responsible entity for these Tor relays/bridges.
-The verification of listed Tor relay IDs only succeeds if the claim can be verified bidirectionally (website -> relay and relay -> website).
+The verification of listed Tor relay/bridge IDs only succeeds if the claim can be verified bidirectionally (website -> relay/bridge and relay/bridge -> website).

-* This URI is not related to Tor bridges or Tor onion services.
+* This URI is not related to Tor onion services.

 * The URL MUST be HTTPS and use a valid TLS certificate from a generally trusted root CA. Plain HTTP MUST not be used.